 *COR: bring an empty needle into work on the carriage side, knit a row.
 Insert transfer tool into the loop created as shown, turn toward carriage (in this case clockwise), essentially creating an e wrap, hang on adjacent empty needle hook.

 In the previous 2 posts’ samples I did not wrap any needles.
 Wrapping in both directions can create an interesting line along the center of the “leaf” or “other” shapes, seen in the photo below

 Interpreting hand knit patterns for use on the machine requires translations of some of the vocabulary and directions are given.
 If an edge stitch is made in garter or slip stitch variations, disregard and simply add it to the total number of stitches on the segment of the needle bed that is being worked on.
 Wrap and turn is executed by wrapping the yarn around the adjacent needle in hold prior to knitting back to the opposite side

 pw2: picking up wraps and knitting them together happens when needles with wrapped loop and stitch behind it are brought back into work.

-Terminology may vary in self published patterns, some are accompanied by very good tutorials.
-Ravelry HK searches can provide inspiration for many a holding technique variations.
+The terminology may vary in self-published patterns, some are accompanied by very good tutorials.
+Ravelry HK searches can provide inspiration for many holding technique variations.
 Other terms to look for in image and pattern searches include swing knitting, and on occasion, tapestry knitting.